-A chocolate lover’s delight, this recipe for hedgehog slice is a rich, velvety, crunchy dream come true.
-Warning: You won’t be able to stop at one piece.
+A chocolate lover’s delight, this no-bake, melt and mix recipe for hedgehog slice is a rich, velvety, crunchy dream come true.
+Warning: You won’t be able to stop at one piece!

 - Grease and line the base and sides of a slice tin with baking paper and set aside.